 From 1st January 2022 my hourly charging rate is £295 plus VAT, but where I am an Executor it is £325 plus VAT.
 This is only increased by way of markup where appropriate (eg - where a matter is complex, urgent, or high value), and you would be notified of this.

 My hourly rate may be reviewed, but not more often than annually.

 We will charge separately for third party payments made on your behalf, which are often called disbursements.
 These include:

-- Court fees (eg - Probate Court Fees) - The current Fee for Probate is £155 plus 50p per official copy, but this is set to change in April 2019.
+- Court fees (eg - Probate Court Fees) - The current Fee for Probate is £273 plus £1.50 per official copy.

 - HM Land Registry fees

 - Search fees (eg - Unclaimed assets register)

 - Advertisement costs (eg - s27 Trustee Act 1925 Notices in the press)